snnbotchway/fund-me/README.md

     ```

 5. Mocking chainlink's AggregatorV3Interface for development and testing:

     - Add your mocks to the contracts folder
     - Write a deployment script for the contract and the mocks.
     - Use the helper hardhat config to specify different settings for each network.

+6. Remember to format your contracts with the solidity style guide and NatSpec.
+   Find the NatSpec tags docs at <https://docs.soliditylang.org/en/v0.8.19/natspec-format.html#tags>